Strata Reform for mixed-use developments

 To date, the Strata Reform Project has identified three major areas for reform within mixed-use developments, namely:

-- modernising planning requirements to cater for different types of mixed-use developments.
+- changing planning and design requirements to cater for different types of mixed-use developments.

 Who is involved?